shakibahmed35/SetListGenerator/README.md

 ### Installing

 * Install all necessary dependencies
+    * Use conda to create an environment and use the provided yml
 * You will need to create a .env file containing you spotipy credentials
     * Enter the spotify developer page and log into your account
     * Open the project and open settings